Michael Parks: Personal life

 Parks married five times.
 His first marriage in 1956 at age 16 to Louise Johnson lasted until 1958 and produced a daughter.
 His second marriage in 1964 to actress Jan Moriarty lasted only a few months, ending with her apparent suicide from an overdose.
 His third marriage in 1968 to Carolyn Kay Carson produced a son, actor James Parks.
 His fourth marriage to Alston Fenci, whom he married in 1987, ended in divorce in 1996.
 In 1997, he married Oriana.
 The union lasted until his death.

 Death and reaction

-Parks died on May 9, 2017, in his Los Angeles home at the age of 77 from undisclosed causes.
-He requested a full-body burial at sea, which his wife attended alone following a public funeral held at Westwood Village Memorial Park Cemetery.
+Parks died on May 9, 2017 at the age of 77.

 Upon hearing the news, director Kevin Smith posted on his Instagram account, "Michael was, and will likely forever remain, the best actor I've ever known.
 I wrote both Red State and Tusk for Parks, I loved his acting so much."
 He also included, "He was, hands-down, the most incredible thespian I ever had the pleasure to watch perform.
 And Parks brought out the absolute best in me every time he got near my set."
 In a Twitter post, director Robert Rodriguez referred to Michael Parks as "a true legend".